finos/common-domain-model/docs/eligible-collateral-representation.md

 ### Combining Criteria & Treatments

-This user guide provides an overview of the data available to represent details for expressing eligibility inclusive of the asset criteria, issuer criteria and the collateral treatment inclusion rules, valuation percentages and concentration limits.
+This user guide provides an overview of the data available to represent details for expressing eligibility inclusive of the collateral criteria and the collateral treatment inclusion rules, valuation percentages and concentration limits.
 However, a combination of how the data is represented and structured will determine specific outcomes.